Your Guide to the Best Raised Bed Corners & Connectors

 However, not all metal is created equal.
 The biggest potential downside is rust.
 If you opt for untreated steel, it will likely corrode over time, especially in wet climates.
 This can weaken the joint and stain your lumber.
 To avoid this, look for metal connectors made from galvanized steel, aluminum, or those with a protective powder coating.

-Plastic and Composite Solutions
+What About Plastic and Composite Options?

 If you’re looking for a low-maintenance and long-lasting alternative, plastic and composite connectors are fantastic options.
 High-quality, UV-stabilized plastic won’t rust, rot, or degrade in the sun.
 Composites take this a step further by blending recycled plastic with wood fibers to create an incredibly durable and eco-friendly material.